Robot-Nav/Bubble-Planner/README.md

 > DOI: [10.1109/IROS47612.2022.9981518](https://doi.org/10.1109/IROS47612.2022.9981518)
 > Paper: [https://zhepeiwang.github.io/pubs/sub_2022_bubble.pdf](https://zhepeiwang.github.io/pubs/sub_2022_bubble.pdf)

 This is not official source code released by the original authors, and it is not endorsed or certified by them.
-The original A*-guided sampling, spherical corridor, RHC, and MINCO mechanisms must not be presented as contributions of this repository.

 ---